All photos are the property of Glyn Bach Gardens and are copyright protected.

 The young weazels are moved regularly to various locations within the garden.
 Here they are under the tin.

 We have larval food plants for most of our native butterflies.
-This is a Comma.
+This is an orange tip.

 We have two Fritillaries breeding in the garden.
 The Silver Washed and the Dark Green.